 If bringing tights feel free to pack some adventurous options - colours, fishnets, ripped, black, footed or footless.
 Pink tights don’t tend to photograph well – they often look blue/grey in photos, so I recommend avoiding if possible.
 (This is especially true for outdoor shoots, indoors less so.)

 Bear in mind that for outdoor shoots there is often no changing room available.
 Layering is a great option.
 A bodysuit base makes it easy to change skirts, dresses, etc.

 When picking your outfits and shoes, bear the location in mind.
 For example, shoots by the ocean are often suited to bare feet and legs, swirly skirts and flowing hair.
 If shooting in a studio, dancewear might suit better than street clothes.
 Dancers often bring a number of options and then we work together to create a final look.

 Feet – bare feet, ballet slippers/dance shoes, pointe shoes, street shoes.
-If wearing dance shoes, they will get dirty if we are outside.
+If wearing dance shoes they will get dirty when shooting outside.

 Many dancers are eager to be photographed in pointe shoes, but bear in mind that if we are shooting outdoors many surfaces are difficult to balance on.
 If outdoors there’s a good chance we’ll destroy your pointe shoes, so don’t bring your best/only pair.